dacorvo/kaizouman.github.io/_posts/2018-07-23-docker-dev-environment.md

 Anyway, since a couple of years, I have been using docker for these sandboxes, for two reasons:

-- they are incredibly easy to share and replicate, allowing the whole developemnt team to have the exact same environment,
+- they are incredibly easy to share and replicate, allowing the whole development team to have the exact same environment,
-- there is a lot of base images that you can use.
+- there are a lot of base images that you can use.

 ## Setting up a build container